HyunP-dev/HyunP-dev/README.md

 - Implementing a propensity-determining model for strings containing two conflicting words
 - Prevention of colds by predicting the change of seasons
 - Development of a data analyser with machine learning using apache tomcat
+- An experience about where are able to be think of as artifects using VM and hashes

 ### Labotory Activities
 - Embeded Lab (2021. ~ )